 Two additional steps taken by the California state legislature supported the expansion of adult education and reaffirmed the mission to serve disadvantaged immigrant student populations: (1) The Home Teacher Act of 1915 permitted local school boards the authority to hire teachers to work with (predominantly female) adult students in their homes to learn about American standards of nutrition, hygiene, sanitation, and housekeeping.
-These teachers also provided guidance on the American political system and the citizenship process; (2) the Part Time Education Act of 1919 reinforced California's commitment to adult education by mandating that schools provide continuing education for minors and basic education for adults ("Meeting the challenge: A history of adult education in California," 2005).
+These teachers also provided guidance on the American political system and the citizenship process; (2) the Part-time Education Act of 1919 reinforced California's commitment to adult education by mandating that schools provide continuing education for minors and basic education for adults ("Meeting the challenge: A history of adult education in California," 2005).

-The first recorded adult school in California opened in 1856 under the authority of the San Francisco Board of Education using state financing
+The first recorded adult school in California opened in 1856 under the authority of the San Francisco Board of Education using state financing.

--From the "Beginnings: A history of adult education in California," 2005.
+-From the "Beginnings: A history of adult education in California."
+2005.

 The federal government also became involved in state-administered adult education programs with funding reserved for adult literacy programs.
 The ratification of the U.S. Immigration Act of 1918 assisted public educational institutions that offered English language, history, government, and citizenship programs for immigrants working toward naturalization.
-Since the birth of the nation, states frowned upon federal intervention in local education matters, but many states, including California, were willing to support the federal government having a limited role, and accepted funding in exchange for textbooks and other curriculum materials ("An American heritage- Federal adult education: A legislative history 1964-2013," 2013 ; Barkan, 2013).
+Since the birth of the nation, states frowned upon federal intervention in local education matters, but many states, including California, were willing to support the federal government having a limited role, and accepted funding in exchange for textbooks and other curriculum materials (American heritage-federal adult education: A legislative history 1964-2013, 2013).

 Passage of the Smith-Lever Act of 1914 established the Cooperative Extension Service and legislated matching federal funds with state, local, and/or institutional monies for the first time.
-Grants were awarded to adult education programs focused on four basic skills program categories: farming, marketing, family living, and community development ("An American heritage-Federal adult education: A legislative history 1964-2013," 2013 ; "Smith-Lever Act of 1914," n.d.).
+Grants were awarded to adult education programs focused on four basic skills program categories: farming, marketing, family living, and community development (American heritage-federal adult education: A legislative history 1964-2013, 2013).
 The historic roots of basic educational skills programs for adults are more difficult to trace than the roots of workforce development programs, which the federal government first supported with funding under the Morrill Act of 1862.
-"This is due in part to lack of general agreement about the meaning of the term 'basic skills' and in part to inclusion of basic education components in programs initiated for other purposes" ("An American heritage-Federal adult education: A legislative history 1964-2013," 2013, p.
-8).
+"This is due in part to lack of general agreement about the meaning of the term 'basic skills' and in part to inclusion of basic education components in programs initiated for other purposes" (American heritage-federal adult education: A legislative history 1964-2013, 2013).

 The success of the Morrill Act of 1862 prompted progressive reformers to mobilize federal support for vocational programs at the high school level.
 This pressure culminated in passage of the Smith-Hughes Act in 1917, which provided federal grants to be matched by state funds to support occupational training in vocational program areas, including: agriculture, home economics, trades, and industries.
-Subsequent amendments expanded program areas to include health careers, fishery trades, national defense, and office job skills ("An American heritage-Federal adult education: A legislative history 1964-2013," 2013).
+Subsequent amendments expanded program areas to include health careers, fishery trades, national defense, and office job skills (American heritage-federal adult education: A legislative history 1964-2013, 2013).
 The Smith-Lever and Smith-Hughes Acts ushered new funding for adult and vocational education, a federal commitment that would continue to rise throughout the twentieth century.